 With the obvious exception of adult only venues, all restaurants are child friendly on the island.
 The restaurants are completely geared up for children of all ages, with varied menus, highchairs, hospitable staff and the kids are often given a complimentary treat at the end of the meal!

-There are two waterparks on the island and both are geared up for children and adults of all ages.
+There are three waterparks on the island and they are geared up for children and adults of all ages.

-We wouldn’t recommend that you drink the tap water here in Lanzarote and most people buy containers of water from the supermarket.
+You can drink the tap water here in Lanzarote but most people buy containers of water from the supermarket.

 Nappies, milk and food